Gulf County Citizens Coalition

 GULF-TO-GADSTON FREIGHT LOGISTICS ZONE

-Rep. Jason Shoaf and Sen. Corey Simon announced they have plans this legislative session to give Gulf County a 1 in 5 vote on what occurs at our port.
-The other 4 commissioners on the New Port Authority will come from Liberty, Gadsden, Franklin, and an "at large" member appointed by the Governor.
+Rep. Jason Shoaf and Sen. Corey Simon drafted a bill for this legislative session to give Gulf County a 2 in 5 vote on what occurs at our port.
+The other 3 commissioners on the New Port Authority will come from Liberty, Gadsden, and Franklin Counties, all appointed by the Governor.
 The stated plan is "to reopen the port at PSJ, bring industrial opportunities, and connect all 4 counties with a return of the railroad."
+The general public and ALL of our elected officials have had zero input on this new "regional port."
+The GCCC believes that Port Commissioners who live as much as 50-100 miles away will be concerned with their own counties' benefits not the environmental and economic risk Port St. Joe will be taking by dredging through the dioxins we know are buried at the port from the paper mill days.

 If you want to retain our Home Rule, call Rep. Shoaf 850-717-5007 and Sen. Simon 850-487-5003 immediately and let them know how you feel!
 For more information on cargo ports, the toxins at our port, and the LNG plant that Rep. Shoaf supported previously, see our Projects Page.
-The best way to stop this is before it gains momentum.
+They published legal notice in The Star newspaper on January 15th.
+Thirty days after that, it will be filed and sent to committee.
+This is a "local bill" which means it can be passed in a huge group of other local bills with little chance to stop it.
+UNLESS, we take action RIGHT NOW!
+If you want to help, go to the Contact Page of this website and tell us you want to join the Action Committee.

 .jpg)